Tag: Majors

 Source link

-• NZD/USD gains ground to near 0.5680 in Thursday’s early Asian session.
+• NZD/USD gains ground to near 0.6000 in Wednesday’s early Asian session.

 New Zealand Dollar FAQs